LytvynSerhiiV/LytvynSerhiiV/README.md

 ## I'm a Front-end Developer!

-- 💻 4+ Years Commercial Experience in Front-end Development
+- 💻 6+ Years of Commercial Experience in Front-end Development
-- 👨‍💻 For me, programming is both a hobby and direction of professional development
+- 👨‍💻 For me, programming is both a hobby and a direction of professional development
-- 📚 I'm open-minded to new knowledge and constantly improve my programmer skills
+- 📚 I'm open-minded to new knowledge and constantly improve my programming skills

 ### 🤝 Connect with me: